 Once you’ve got that done, your paleo Super Bowl recipes spread is rolling!

 Follow the turkey chili recipe all the way through and get it simmering in the pot while you move on to everything else.

 Alright.
 Next up we’re going to cook the bacon for our devils on horseback.
 I prefer to bake my bacon in the oven to eliminate the splattery, greasy mess, so today we’ll use that method.

 Preheat the oven to 400 °.

 While the oven is preheating, cut up your pineapple into bite-size chunks and slice open the dates lengthwise.
-Reserve 1 cup of the pineapple and 2 dates for the wing sauce later.
+Set aside 1 cup of the pineapple chunks and 2 dates for the wing sauce later.

 Lay the strips of bacon out on a baking sheet and place in the preheated oven for 12-15 minutes.
 You want it cooked through, but not crispy, otherwise you won’t be able to wrap with it!

 While the bacon is cooking, combine the macadamia nuts, lemon juice, water, and salt in the bowl of a food processor and run until the texture resembles ricotta cheese.
 (You may have to scrape down the sides of the bowl a time or two.)